etc5523-2020/r-package-assessment-jthoma48/README.md

 <!-- ``` -->

-The development version can be installed from [GitHub](https://github.com/) with:
+A development version of the package can be installed from [GitHub](https://github.com/) with:

 ``` r